dreamyguy/flags/README.md

 * Flags do change often, but I won't be making a conscious effort to keep this repository updated.
 * I have no intention to entice conflict _with anyone_. **PEACE!** :sparkles:

+Here's an overview of territories and their flags, some of them disputed, by [Wikipedia itself](https://commons.wikimedia.org/wiki/Dependent_territory_flags).

 ### Futher notes

 #### On symbols